ykanello/Dynamic-PVP-Syria/README.md

 ## Credits

-Mission concept and design: squadron planning discussion.
+Mission concept and design: Lock-On Greece

 Built for DCS World using DML by cf/x.